 Lemoigne's Wagon

-This took some searching and a few hints from a friend but back in 2008, we went searching for Lemoigne’s Wagon.
-At first, I thought this wagon was related to traffic on the old Skidoo to Keeler trail.
-But now, based on research, I’m inclined to believe it was Lemoigne’s.
-What puzzled me was its location off of the old road as it is.
-The location just didn’t make sense.
-A friend suspects that Harry Gower, a Borax miner, and friend of Lemoigne, left it in its current location after Lemoigne's death for its protection.
+What puzzled me was its location off the old road as it is.
+The location just doesn’t make sense.
+A friend suspects that Harry Gower, a Borax miner and friend of Lemoigne, left it in its current location after Lemoigne's death for its protection.

 Also see the Lemoigne Mine: